JohnKendrick/PDielec/Sphinx/PowderRaman.rst

 general particle tensors, PDielec samples the rotation group and averages the fixed laboratory polarisation geometry over many crystallite orientations.

+If Born-charge or Hessian data are unavailable, PDielec retains the supplied TO frequencies and Raman tensors and omits the particle frequency/EO correction.
+Optical local fields still apply.
+For fixed relative shape/crystal axes in an isotropic host, the effective tensor rotates as one rank-two tensor, so the analytic invariants also supply the nonspherical fallback.
+Missing polar data therefore do not imply zero Raman scattering.

+Both analytic and sampled paths exclude nonfinite, nonpositive and above-laser mode frequencies before evaluating the Stokes weight, as well as modes below the acoustic cutoff.
+This does not remove unstable frequencies from the reader.

 The broadened Raman spectrum is formed as a sum over active modes,

 .. math::